 If you want to delete a locked note, you must enter a password.
 See Lock your notes.

 View a recently deleted note

 In the Notes app on your Mac, click Recently Deleted, then select the note.

 Do one of the following:

-Permanently delete a recently deleted note: Click the Delete button (or press Delete).
+Remove a recently deleted note from your device: Click the Delete button (or press Delete).

 Permanently delete a recently deleted note: Delete or replace all of its contents.
 Since the note is synced to all of your devices, doing this effectively deletes the note right away.